 Of all the abuse allegations that you could face, sexual abuse charges are the ones you will want to avoid the most.
 If the court finds someone guilty of this crime, then that person will spend time behind bars and need to register as a sex offender.
 Since children are not able to consent to sexual activities, any sexual contact is enough to trigger a criminal case that could damage your reputation forever.

 Most people who find themselves in this situation don’t know how to proceed, and they often make mistakes along the way.
-Having a dependable lawyer on your side is the best way to protect yourself from allegations of sexual abuse.
+Having a dependable lawyer on your side is the best way to protect yourself from allegations of sexual abuse and child molestation.

 Exposure to Violence

 The court does not even need to believe that you have harmed a child to charge you with child abuse.
 If you are facing domestic violence charges and your child was home when the charges were filed, the legal system could charge you with exposing a child to violence.
 If you are facing assault charges, the court will likely catch you off guard by adding child abuse allegations to the mix, making a stressful situation even worse.
 Understanding all the crimes with which the legal system could charge you is a vital step that you can’t afford to overlook.

 Separate from charges related to sexual abuse is the category of physical and mental harm of children.
 CA PC 273 lists many felony and misdemeanor child abuse laws that cover a variety of scenarios.
 CA PC 273a (a) is often defined as child endangerment.
 The prosecutor’s office sometimes charges this as a felony for willfully permitting child cruelty.
 This may include a driver being arrested for a DUI with a young child riding in the back seat.
 A situation where the child could have suffered serious bodily injury or where a child had physical or mental suffering fits the penal code.
 This law is concerned not only with actual harm done but the potential that a child may have been seriously injured or killed.
 Punishment for this crime if convicted can be as high as six years in State prison.